nhost/hasura-backend-plus/docs/configuration.md

 3. The registration endpoint now expects a `nickname` value in addition to `email` and `password`

 ::: warning
-Any given column must exist, otherwise registration will fail.
+Any given field must exist in the `users` GraphQL type that corresponds to the `public.users` PostgreSQL table, or registration will fail.
 :::

 <!-- TODO link to JWT custom claims -->